snake-charmer-devs/snake-charmer/README.md

 #### Important reminder

-Only use the **host** filesystem to store data, notebooks and other scripts.
-That is, only use file paths on the VM that are within `/vagrant` (the synced folder that corresponds with your Snake Charmer install directory) or `~/notebooks` (which is just a shortcut into `/vagrant/notebooks`).

-If you store files in other places, they **will** be lost forever when you destroy a VM.
-Also, the virtual disk on the VM is configured with an 80GB limit -- it grows to take up real disk space on the host up to this limit, and then stops.
+Only use the **host** filesystem to store data, notebooks etc. -- that is, the `data` and `notebooks` folders which are synced to the VM.
+If you store files in other places on a VM, they **will** be lost forever when you destroy it.

-If you need to make data from elsewhere available to a VM, and you don't want to copy it, the best options are:

-* On the host, create a symbolic link from the original location to a new location within your Snake Charmer install directory, **or**
-* Add another synced folder (see below) to make the original location visible directly within the VM.

 ## Customizing your VMs